kintrix007/advent-of-code-2022/README.md

 Try to solve every day in a different programming language and see how far I get.

+### I will be listing here which language I used for which day:

+- Day 1: -

-Languages I plan to use in no particular order:
+### Languages I plan to use in no particular order:
 - C
 - C++
 - C#